 If you have not done so already, download and install the Client Version of the software.
-This software is fully available for free online.
+This software is fully available for free online directly from the developers.

-Host: The FTP server name or your web address can be entered here.
+Host: The FTP server name or your web address should be entered here.
 This will be in the format of vipX.freeola.net.

 Port: The port number used to upload your files.
 This can be left blank for all Freeola servers.

 After the information is entered correctly please click the Quickconnect button, this will connect you to your web space via FTP.
-Once this has properly connected, the Remote Site section will become active and, by default, display two folders htdocs and cgi-shl (cgi-bin for VIP Hosting customers).
+Once this has properly connected, the Remote Site section will become active and, by default, display folders htdocs, x-default-scripts and cgi-bin along with several error and access log files.

 Double-clicking the htdocs icon will open this folder, all web files you wish displayed on your web address need to be placed in this folder.
-If there are currently any files already uploaded they will appear in this window, there will also be a folder named cgi-shl visible, (This folder will not appear on VIP Hosting accounts) which can be ignored is nearly all cases.
+If there are currently any files already uploaded they will appear in this window.

 Now you have the correct remote folder listed you need to find the correct folder on your computer within the Local Site window.
 Once you have found the relevant pages, simply drag and drop them across from the left, to the right.
 If done correctly you will see a notification of files transferring in the space at the bottom of the program.

 Once this transfer has completed your webfiles will appear on the right hand screen, Remote Site.
 If copied into the correct folder, these files should now display on your domain name and be visible to the World within a matter of seconds.
 If you are finished uploading files you can close the program, as you would with any other program, by clicking the red cross in the top hand corner.